top of page

 D. Blango's creative and academic interests lie in the comingling of Philosophical Theology, Semiotics, and the Cognitive Psychology of the Imagination.

-(God the Father)
+(God the Holy Spirit).

 - Jaden